 Here four implants are placed, and these will hold the dental prosthesis in place.

 Unlike a denture, you don\’t run the risk of your prosthesis falling out with dental implants.

 The implants are placed into the jawbone during surgery and anchor the teeth to the jawbone.

 Dental Implants for Retirees: How Much is covered by Insurance?

 Depending on your insurance cover, your insurance may contribute towards the dental implant treatment.

 When you come in for a free, no-obligation consultation, we will check your health insurance cover.

 The friendly team at Glenferrie Dental will then inform you on how much of the treatment is covered.

 Dental Implant Recovery Time for Seniors

-The placement of dental implants by specialist surgeons is a minimally invasive procedure.
+The placement of dental implants for pensioners by specialist surgeons is a minimally invasive procedure.
 Sleep dentistry is also available at our clinic.